xubingyue/avocadodb/Documentation/Books/Manual/Indexing/README.md

 Handling Indexes
 ================

-This is an introduction to ArangoDB's interface for indexes in general.
+This is an introduction to AvocadoDB's interface for indexes in general.
 There are special sections for

 - [Index Basics](IndexBasics.md): Introduction to all index types
 - [Which index to use when](WhichIndex.md): Index type and options adviser
-- [Index Utilization](IndexUtilization.md): How ArangoDB uses indexes
+- [Index Utilization](IndexUtilization.md): How AvocadoDB uses indexes
 - [Working with Indexes](WorkingWithIndexes.md): How to handle indexes programmatically using the `db` object
  - [Hash Indexes](Hash.md)